GuavaPay/myguava-business-payment-sdk-ios/README.md

 If you need to restrict available methods, card schemes, or product categories, pass the optional parameters in `PaymentConfig`.

 ### Example: Creating an Order and Presenting the Payment Sheet

+> **_WARNING_**:
+> Register orders using your backed.
+>
+> Do not pass the API key to the mobile client.
+Only the session token and order ID created on order registration must be passed to the mobile client.

 ```swift
 networkService.createOrder(amount: 10.09, currency: "GBP") { [weak self] result in